 Vintage engraving of the Ancient Olympic Games

-• Held in Olympia in honor of Zeus, the king of the Greek gods.
+• The Olympian Games were held between 776 BCE (mid-July) and 393 for 1169 years in total.
+The place was Olympia in the Peloponnese in honor of the Olympian Zeus, the king of the Greek gods.

-• Occurred every four years and were the most famous and prestigious of the ancient Greek games.
+• It was organized every four years and was the most famous and prestigious of the ancient Greek games.

-• Included a wide range of athletic competitions and were a celebration of Greek physical prowess and the ideal of a sound mind in a sound body.
+• It was a predominantly religious feast.
+It included a wide range of athletic competitions and was a celebration of Greek physical prowess and the ideal of a sound mind in a sound body.

 Pythian Games